-Historically, COLAs for retirees were paid from trust funds on a pay-as-you-go basis, meaning that the expense is recognized as it occurs and is not pre-funded.
-The costs for each annual COLA are recognized in the employer contribution rate after the COLA is granted.
+Historically, COLAs for retirees were paid from trust funds on a pay-as-you-go basis, meaning that the expense was recognized as it occurred and was not pre-funded.
+The cost for each annual COLA was recognized in the employer contribution rate after the COLA was granted.
 From 2008 through 2012, unfunded COLAs added $1.45 billion in unfunded liability to the Systems.
 Click here for a History of Benefit Increases to Retirees from July 1, 1960 to Present.